ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 If you're using firewalls, you must configure rules for all communications from the {{site.data.keyword.IBM}} CloudDriver virtual server instance (VSI) and the SDDC Manager virtual machines (VMs).
 These rules must allow all protocols to communicate on the IP addresses `10.0.0.0/8` and `161.26.0.0/16`.
 Examples of such firewalls are NSX Distributed Firewalls (DFW) or vSRX edge services cluster firewalls.

 Some components might attempt to connect to the public network, although they are deployed to your private network.
 In some cases, such as Zerto Virtual Replication or FortiGate-VM, this connection is required for licensing or to report usage.
 These components are configured to connect either by using the instance NAT or a proxy you provide.
-You might need to permit these connections in your firewall.
+You might need to allow these connections in your firewall.
 In other cases, these connection attempts are only for diagnostic and usage data, and the connections fail since no public connectivity is available or configured.

 ## Using NSX with your virtual machines
 {: #vc_networkingonvcenterserver-using-nsx-with-vm}
 {: faq}

 During vCenter Server instance deployment, VMware NSX® is ordered, installed, licensed, and configured in your instance.
-Also, NSX Manager, vmware NSX Controllers™, and NSX Transport Zone are set up, and each VMware ESXi™ server is configured with the NSX components.
+Also, NSX Manager, VMware NSX Controllers™, and NSX Transport Zone are set up, and each VMware ESXi™ server is configured with the NSX components.

 An VMware NSX Edge™ Services Gateway is also deployed to be used by your workload VM or VMs.
 For more information, see [Configuring your network to use the customer-managed NSX ESG with your VMs](/docs/vmwaresolutions?topic=vmwaresolutions-vc_esg_config).

-## Considerations when changing passwords for NSX components
+## Considerations when you change passwords for NSX components
 {: #vc_networkingonvcenterserver-change-nsx-component-password-considerations}

 Review the following considerations before you attempt to change the passwords for the NSX Manager, NSX Controllers, and NSX Edges.

-### Considerations when changing passwords for NSX-T components
+### Considerations when you change passwords for NSX-T components
 {: #vc_networkingonvcenterserver-change-pwd-nsx-t}
 {: faq}